ginatrapani/cashkey/README.md

 - Shows budget surplus or deficit
 - Add multiple income sources and expenses
 - Enter amounts as either monthly or annual values
-- Dark mode, light mode, and system preference support
 - Responsive design works on desktop, tablet, and mobile devices
 - All data is stored in the URL for easy sharing and privacy
 - No server-side processing or storage of user data

-## Technologies Used
+## Technologies

 - React.js for the user interface
-- Recharts and Sankey diagrams for visualization
+- D3 Sankey diagram for visualization
 - Tailwind CSS for styling
 - Shadcn/UI for UI components
 - URL-based data persistence